TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 9/Leviticus 9.21.md

 ---

-and the breasts and the right thigh Aaron waved for a wave-offering before Jehovah; as Moses commanded.
+and the breasts and the right thigh Aaron waved for a wave offering before Yahweh, as Moses commanded.